signalshore/signalshore.github.io/content/2018-05-08-Lambda-Calculus-Part-2.md

 This is the second part of my Lambda Calculus series.
 The
 [first part](https://signalshore.github.io/blog/Lambda-Calculus-Part-1.html) can
-be found here.  recommend reading it first before starting off with this one.
+be found here.
+I strongly recommend reading it first before starting off with this one.

 ### What is Computation ? ###